 How long I keep personal information

-Generally, I will hold your personal information for a period of seven years after the conclusion of our therapy or supervision relationship, unless it is necessary to retain your personal information for longer, for example, because:
+Generally, I will hold your personal information gathered for the purpose of providing therapy services for a period of seven years after the conclusion of the service, unless it is necessary to retain your personal information for longer, for example, because:

 - There is an ongoing possibility of regulatory or legal proceedings.